-Until 2018, I had never heard of Goree Island.
-It is located just off the coast of Senegal in West Africa, thousands of miles from Korea.
-However, as our World Summit Africa 2018 approached, I forged a profound relationship with Goree Island.
+Before 2018, I had never heard of Gorée, as it is located thousands of miles from Korea.
+However, as our World Summit Africa 2018 approached, I forged a profound relationship with the island and its history.

-The bean-shaped island of Goree is now a tourist attraction drawing visitors from all over the world.
-As the ferry sailed from Dakar Harbor across the azure sea toward Goree Island, tourists from various countries, enthralled by the scenery and atmosphere, were chattering in wonder and taking photos.
+The bean-shaped island of Gorée is now a tourist attraction drawing visitors from all over the world.
+As the ferry sailed from Dakar Harbor across the azure sea, tourists from various countries, enthralled by the scenery and atmosphere, were chattering in wonder and taking photos.
 However, an intense pain arose in my heart.
-I already was feeling that the bitter tears of grief shed by thousands of slaves in transit through that island could fill the world's oceans.
-The beautiful island of Goree that we were approaching must be the most sorrowful island in the world.
+I already was feeling that the bitter tears of grief shed by thousands of captives in transit through that island could fill the world's oceans.
+The beautiful site that we were approaching must be the most sorrowful island in the world.

 Dakar is located along a continental protrusion on the west coast of Africa.
 It is the closest point of transit from West Africa to North America and Europe.
-This geographical location may be used for good today, but for nearly 500 years it was used in the transatlantic slave trade, one of history's cruelest and most inhumane practices.
+This geographical location may be used for good today, but for nearly 500 years it was a linchpin of the transatlantic slave trade, one of history's cruelest and most inhumane episodes.

-When European missionaries came to Africa in the name of Christ, some were righteous, but there were also people who failed to remain true to Christ's essence, who prioritized the monetary interests of their respective nations over Jesus' teachings.
+When European missionaries came to Africa in the name of Christ, the great majority were righteous, but there were also people who failed to remain true to Christ's essence, who prioritized the monetary interests of their respective nations over Jesus' teachings.
 As European colonizers and their local collaborators exploited the God-given natural resources of Africa, they invested little in educating the people.
-Instead, they dehumanized and enslaved much of the indigenous population.
+Instead, they dehumanized and enslaved many of the indigenous people.
 From the fifteenth century on, European colonial powers flocked to Africa, plundering the continent's resources and enslaving the local populations.
-Men, women and children were placed in chains, forcibly taken to Goree Island and shipped off to slavery in Europe and the Americas.

-While at Goree Island, captives were chained so heavily that it was nearly impossible for them to walk.
+Men, women and children were placed in chains, forcibly taken to Gorée Island and shipped off to slavery in Europe and the Americas.
+While at Gorée Island, captives were chained so heavily that it was nearly impossible for them to walk.
 They were starved until just before being sold at auction, when they were force-fed a diet of beans so they would gain weight.
 If they became seriously ill aboard the slave ship, they were thrown overboard into the ocean.
-The once-peaceful island of Goree was a slave camp filled with screams, tears and grief.
+The once-peaceful island of Gorée was a slave camp filled with screams, tears and grief.

-The slave trade continued for hundreds of years, and it is estimated that more than 20 million Africans were sold into slavery, many passing through the slave house on Goree Island.
+The slave trade continued for hundreds of years, and it is estimated that more than 20 million Africans were sold into slavery, many passing through the House of Slaves on Gorée Island.
 No one knows how many innocent lives were lost at sea during the voyages.
-As the True Mother it broke my heart to know that such atrocities were committed by many who prayed in the name of Jesus Christ.
-Knowing these things, I wanted to visit Goree Island and liberate the historical agony and heartbreak of all the Africans who suffered due to the scourge of slavery.
+As the True Mother, it broke my heart to know that such atrocities were committed by many who prayed in the name of Jesus Christ.
+Knowing these things, I wanted to visit Gorée Island and liberate the historical agony and heartbreak of all the Africans who suffered due to the scourge of slavery.

 The throngs of people taking photos of its historic sites easily overlook the reminders of this tragic past.
-It is a small island with the seaside easily reached by a 20-minute walk either to the east or west.
+Gorée is a small island, with the seaside easily reached by a 20-minute walk either to the east or west.
 During my tour, I saw that visitors were impressed by its many European-style buildings.
 One tourist remarked, "Walking along these cobblestone streets reminds me of European neighborhoods."
 Another said, "These European houses are so beautiful and full of character."